What that actually means in practice

 -

 Separating marketing from revenue operations: Marketing operations should not live in isolation.
-It needs tight alignment with sales operations, finance, customer success, and executive reporting so the business sees one version of the truth.
+It needs tight alignment with sales operations, finance, customer success, and executive reporting so the business reads one version of the truth.

 A simple MOps audit usually starts here: